rathore-nikhil/Polling-App/README.md

 ## Overview

-PollingApp is a project built with Spring Boot and Angular that allows users to create and participate in polls.
+PollingApp is a full stack project built with Spring Boot and Angular that allows users to create and participate in polls.
 The application provides a RESTful API for managing polls and votes, making it easy to integrate with the Angular frontend.

 ## Features